Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

+In the following, the C-SAA problems using samples from the contextual distribution estimates provided by the MC-CLF and QRF models are referred to as C-SAA-CLF and C-SAA-QRF, respectively.
+Similarly, the C-RO problems are referred to as C-RO-\{B,D\}-CLF and C-RO-\{B,D\}-QRF, respectively.

-By default, a constant $\beta_k = 0.5$ discount factor for item batching is considered since the exact values are not provided.
-Sensitivity analysis are perform on the impact of this factor.
-The default penalty for early delivery $\gamma^-$ is $0.1$ and that for late delivery $\gamma^+$ is $10$.
-The penalty can be understood as the opportunity cost (lost sale cost) for early (late) deliveries, and they are also analyzed with a range of different values.
-For methods relying on SAA, the default is to have $Q = 20$ independent replications each with a sample size of $N_1 = 30$.
-The obtained solutions are then evaluated with a default sample size of $N_2 = 300$.
-The default sample size used for C-RO-D is $N = 200$.
-As for C-RO-B, a default of $95\%$ interval is considered.
-Moreover, a scaling factor $\eta \in [0, 1]$ (default of 0.5) determines the uncertainty budget, defined as $B = \eta (KL).$
+By default, a constant $\beta_k = 0.5$ consolidation discount factor for all $k \in \mathcal{K}$ was considered.
+The default penalty for early delivery $\gamma^-$ was $0.1$ and that for late delivery $\gamma^+$ was $10$.
+For SAA-based methods, the default was to have $Q = 20$ independent replications each with a sample size of $N_1 = 30$.
+The obtained solutions were then evaluated with a default sample size of $N_2 = 300$.
+The default sample size used for C-RO-D was $N = 200$.
+As for C-RO-B, a default of $95\%$ interval was considered.
+Moreover, a scaling factor $\eta \in [0, 1]$ (default of 0.5) determined the uncertainty budget in C-RO-B, defined as \( B = \eta\,|\mathcal{K}|\,|\mathcal{L}|. \)